strimzi/proposals/066-topic-replication-factor-change.md

 ## Rejected alternatives

 - Use a ReplicasChangeManager object to drive the replicas change reconciliation, which is notified by the BatchingTopicController.
-  This makes the implementation way more complicated, as this new object needs to maintain an in-memory cache of ongoing changes.
+  This makes the implementation way more complicated because this new object needs to maintain an in-memory cache of ongoing changes.

 ---